openbraininstitute/neurodamus/docs/source/architecture.rst

 and fast.
 The algorithm is as follows:

 - Sort our ranks in a heap so that the emptiest rank is always at the top
-- Assign gids in batches of 10 to the emptiest rank
+- Assign gids in batches to the emptiest rank
-- Rince and repeat until all gids are assigned
+- Rinse and repeat until all gids are assigned

 The user can specify the number of ranks to target using the `--num-target-ranks` flag in the CLI of neurodamus.
 The default value is 40.
 The allocation dictionary, containing the assignment of gids to ranks per each population,